 Any employee of the University authorized for international travel must follow the appropriate approval, insurance and travel security requirements as outlined in the resources below.
 Contact Purdue Travel if you need assistance with your travel arrangements.

-Can Anthony Travel assist with booking domestic multi-leg trips?
+Can the University's travel agent assist with booking domestic multi-leg trips?

 Does Purdue have any preferred suppliers to support our travel needs?

 Yes, Purdue is constantly looking for ways to maximize university savings and increase benefits to our travelers.
 Preferred vendors with negotiated rates can be located on the Purdue Travel website.